nguyendinhtonnu/writing/README.md

 # SHARING/ACCESS INFORMATION

+* Was data derived from another source?
+(Please note that you cannot upload datasets that are derived from datasets for which other entitites hold the copyright, unless those datasets are licensed to allow for this reuse)
+	* If yes, list source(s):
 * Licenses/restrictions placed on the data:
 * Links to publications that cite or use the data:
 * Links to other publicly accessible locations of the data: